sparkflows/sparkflows-docs/docs/azure/admin-guide/installation-guide/tgz-file.rst

         cd ..

-   Or for **Ubuntu**, run the below commands to install all the Python dependencies using :
+   Or for **Ubuntu**, run the below commands to install all the Python dependencies :

    ::